Chair: Rosalyn M. King, Northern Virginia Community College

 State Road 52, Saint Leo, FL 33574, (352) 588-7894

-Heather R. Parker, Ph.D. is Associate Professor of History and Associate Dean of the School of Arts and Sciences at Saint Leo University in Florida.
+Heather R. Parker, Ph.D. is Professor of History and a newly appointed Dean of the School of Arts and Sciences from Associate Dean at Saint Leo University in Florida.
 Before being promoted to the position of Associate Dean, she served as the Chair of the Department of Social Sciences for six years.
 A California native, she earned her B.A., M.A., and Ph.D. in history from the University of California at Los Angeles.
 After graduating from UCLA, she moved to New York where she taught in the History Department at Hofstra University before moving to Florida and beginning her tenure at Saint Leo University.

 While she has devoted much of her recent career to administration, she began her academic life researching interethnic political interaction and is now more focused on interethnic religious interaction and the political implications of these relationships in Florida.
 She has also been looking at the ways in which college administrations can provide more effective mentoring for both traditional and non-traditional minority students.